Brands

 September 21st, 2022 by Dr. Hannah Sivak

-This is a good example of how novelty is bad for your health.
+This is a good example of how novel ingredients may be bad for your health.
 Let’s look at the ingredients.
 No.3 Hair Repair Perfector Water, Bis-Aminopropyl Diglycol Dimaleate, Propylene Glycol, Cetearyl Alcohol, Behentrimonium Methosulfate, Cetyl Alcohol, Phenoxyethanol, Glycerin, Hydroxyethyl Ethylcellulose, Stearamidopropyl Dimethylamine , Quaternium-91, Sodium Benzoate, Cetrimonium Methosulfate, Cetrimonium Chloride, Fragrance, Tetrasodium EDTA,Polyquaternium-37, Benzyl Benzoate, Etidronic Acid, Ascorbic Acid, Phytantriol, Tocopheryl Acetate, Aloe Barbadensis Leaf Juice, Panthenol, Jojoba Seed Oil, Citric Acid, Potassium Sorbate Nothing special: water and other solvents, fragrance, and preservatives, except for… Bis-Aminopropyl Diglycol Dimaleate.
 The promise is that “Olaplex will repair broken bonds for stronger hair”.
 What makes how hair strong?
 Keratin.
-What makes keratin so strong?
-Its…
+What makes keratin so…

 September 21st, 2022 by Dr. Hannah Sivak